TheTexta/obsidian-main/Biology/fungi.md

 - critical to ecosystem functioning
 - humans and fungi
 	- edible mushrooms
-	- breakdown of sugars -> alcohol and co2
+	- facilitate the breakdown breakdown of sugars -> alcohol and co2
 		- [[alcohol|alcohols]]
 		- bread
 		- soy sauce